 What is an Industrial Ecologist?

-Industrial ecologists do laboratory and field tests to monitor the environment and investigate sources of pollution, including those affecting health.
+Industrial ecologists perform laboratory and field tests to monitor the environment and investigate sources of pollution, including those affecting health.
 Many work under the supervision of environmental scientists and specialists who direct their work and evaluate their results.
-They work in offices, laboratories, and in the field.

 What does an Industrial Ecologist do?

 Industrial ecologists work on teams with scientists, engineers, and ecologists in other fields to solve complex problems related to environmental degradation and public health.
 For example, they may work with geoscientists and hydrologists to manage the cleanup of contaminated soils and ground water.

 Most industrial ecologists work either for local government or for private consulting firms.
 In local government, they enforce regulations that protect the environment and people’s health.
 They spend a lot of time inspecting businesses and public places and investigating complaints related to air quality, water quality, and food safety.
 They may issue fines or close establishments that violate environmental or health regulations.

 In private consulting firms, industrial ecologists help clients monitor and manage the environment and comply with regulations.
 For example, they help businesses develop cleanup plans for contaminated sites, and they recommend ways to reduce, control, or eliminate pollution.
 Also, they conduct feasibility studies for, and monitor the environmental impact of, new construction projects.

 Industrial ecologists carry out a wide range of laboratory and field tests.
 Their results must be accurate and precise in order to determine the best way to address environmental hazards — mistakes can invalidate the results of their experiments and investigations.
 Their findings are documented in written reports.

 - Inspect establishments, including public places and businesses, to ensure that there are no environmental, health, or safety hazards

 - Set up and maintain equipment used to monitor pollution levels, such as remote sensors that measure emissions from smokestacks